Kanaries/GWalkR/README.md

 #### Through Package Archive File (.tar.gz)

-First, download the package archive file `GWalkR_0.1.0.tar.gz` from the Github release.
+First, download the package archive file `GWalkR_0.1.0.tar.gz` from [this link](https://kanaries-app.s3.ap-northeast-1.amazonaws.com/oss/gwakr/GWalkR_0.1.0.tar.gz).
 Open R Studio, click "Install" in the "Packages" window, and select "Package Archive File (.tgz; .tar.gz)" in the "Install from".
 Then, select the archive in your file system and click "Install".

 #### Through Running R Script